Things to Do in Sorrento Italy in One Day

-Are you on a cruise around Italy and making a shore excursion to Sorrento, or visiting all of the Amalfi Coast and want to dedicate a day to this historic coastal town on the Sorrento Peninsula?
+Are you on a cruise around Italy and stopping for a shore excursion in Sorrento?
+Planning a boat tour to the mainland from Capri?
+Or maybe you're visiting the Amalfi Coast and want to dedicate a day to this historic coastal town on the Sorrentine Peninsula before moving on to nearby sights?

 Here are some tips about what to do and see during a day trip to Sorrento, Italy.